esmerel/global-thermonuclear-war/acquia-cloud.rst

-.. |cloud|dis a Drupal-tuned application lifecycle management suite with a complete infrastructure to support Drupal deployment workflow processes from development and staging through to production.
-Acquia Cloud includes powerful developer user interfaces, secure server access using SSH, and automated deployment from a version-controlled code repository.
+.. |cloud| is a Drupal-tuned application lifecycle management suite with a complete infrastructure to support Drupal deployment workflow processes from development and staging through to production.
+.. |cloud| includes powerful developer user interfaces, secure server access using SSH, and automated deployment from a version-controlled code repository.
 It runs on proven open-source technologies that we've selected, tested, and optimized for Drupal.
-With Acquia Cloud, Acquia delivers comprehensive Drupal infrastructure support from a single vendor.
+With .. |cloud|, Acquia delivers comprehensive Drupal infrastructure support from a single vendor.

 * QUICK LINKS: `Create an application`_* | *`Known issues`_* |
 *`Managing applications`_*

-Acquia Cloud gives you:
+.. |cloud| gives you:

 + Easy installation of any Drupal distribution